Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Results

+To ensure the comprehensiveness of our dataset and to minimize potential biases or gaps, we continued the active learning process iteratively, completing a total of 50 cycles, until no new configurations exhibiting uncertainties above our predefined threshold were identified in subsequent MD simulations.
+Moreover, convergence in the descriptor distribution was observed, with new configurations consistently falling inside the existing descriptor space.
+This indicates that no new significant atomic environments were discovered in the later cycles of active learning.

 To measure its overall accuracy, we computed the root mean square (RMS) errors for energies and forces over the entire training set, obtaining $\epsilon_E^{\mathrm{RMS}} \approx 0.84$\,meV/atom and $\epsilon_F^{\mathrm{RMS}} \approx 151$\,meV/\AA.
-These errors compare favorably with other state-of-the-art MLIPs \cite{PhysRevLett.126.236001,ccc7602f6d754fa199a1835dfbc3bf26}.
-Figs.~\ref{training_data} B and C show parity plots of the ML energies and forces against the DFT references, with insets showing their respective error distributions.
-In both cases, the distributions are centered near zero.
+These errors compare favorably to other state-of-the-art MLIPs \cite{PhysRevLett.126.236001,ccc7602f6d754fa199a1835dfbc3bf26}.
+The bottom panels of Fig.~\ref{training_data} include the error distributions for energies and forces on the left, followed by parity plots comparing the ML- and DFT-predicted energies and forces, respectively, on the right.
 This performance highlights the ability of the model to capture subtle features of the PES, especially in systems where the geometry deviates significantly from the bulk, such as defects, GBs, and surfaces.
 Note that the reference DFT calculations were performed using the PBE exchange-correlation functional.
 Therefore, the accuracy of the derived potential remains inherently limited by this specific choice.